Evangelicalism in the United States: Evolution

-Evangelicals are often stereotyped as Christians who reject mainstream scientific views out of concern that those views contradict traditional "young earth" chronologies and certain verses in the Bible.
-This is true for many Scofield-inspired dispensationalists and for other fundamentalists who also reject evolution in favor of creation science and flood geology (both of which contradict the scientific consensus and the well-established geologic time scale).
+Evangelicals often reject mainstream scientific views out of concern that those views contradict traditional "young earth" chronologies and certain verses in the Bible.
+Scofield-inspired dispensationalists and other fundamentalists reject evolution in favor of creation science and flood geology (both of which contradict the scientific consensus and the well-established geologic time scale).
 Their influence has led to high-profile court cases over whether public schools can be forced to teach either creationism or intelligent design (which is the claim that the complexity and diversity of life can only be explained by the direct intervention of God or some other active intelligence).

-However, many other evangelicals have found evolution to be compatible with Christianity.
-For example, prominent evangelicals such as Billy Graham, B.B.
-Warfield, and John Stott believed the theory could be reconciled with Christian teaching.
+However, other evangelicals have found evolution to be compatible with Christianity.
+For example, prominent evangelicals such as Billy Graham, B. B. Warfield, and John Stott believed the theory could be reconciled with Christian teaching.
 Careful study by the American Scientific Affiliation, an organization for evangelicals who are professional scientists, led it to reject "strict" creationism in favor of theistic evolution, encouraging acceptance of evolution among evangelicals.
-The BioLogos Foundation is an evangelical organization that advocates for evolutionary creation, a belief that God as Creator brings about His plan through processes of evolution.
+The BioLogos Foundation is an evangelical organization that advocates for evolutionary creation, a belief that God brings about his plan through processes of evolution.
 BioLogos expresses the belief that God is the source of all life and that life expresses the will of God.
 BioLogos represents the view that science and faith co-exist in harmony.